saatb/RStoCSV-edited/README.md

+#What I Changed

+Added a new custom - renameFile
+Contains two methods:

+#getDeviceName
+takes one parameter - file
+finds and returns the device name (i.e. "b1", "r3", etc)

+#renameFile
+takes three parameters - file, device name, file type renames file to device name

+MUST HAVE THIS FILE IN THE SAME FOLDER AS RStoCSV IN ORDER FOR AUTOMATIC CONVERSION TO WORK

 # RStoCSV

 Easy to use program that converts JSON data exports from [Robot Scouter](https://github.com/SUPERCILEX/Robot-Scouter) to CSV for easy analysis in programs like Tableau and Excel!